Xilmi/Rotp-Fusion/DetailedChanges.md

 ## What's New

+2025.04.01 (BR)
+- Moved Governor spies mangement in GovernorAI SpyMaster
+- New option to delay spy training when in contact with an empire.
+This is to avoid any changes to spending allocations.

+2025.04.01 (Xilmi)
+- The bombardment-prediction now takes into consideration how many bombard-attacks were performed during tactical-combat and reduces the predicted amount accordingly.

 2025.03.31 (BR)
 - Humanised fire power estimation and made it ready fo an option to comply with MoO1 rules.